 Popular Skills for Marketing Research Director

-Overall, survey participants reported applying a fair number of skills to their work.
+Marketing Research Directors report using a pretty varied skill set on the job.
 Most notably, facility with Strategic Marketing and Strategy are correlated to pay that is significantly above average, leading to increases of 24 percent and 21 percent, respectively.
 Skills that are correlated to lower pay, on the other hand, include People Management and Data Analysis.
 Most people familiar with Market Research also know Project Management.

 Pay by Experience Level for Marketing Research Director